mattmart3/ABPS/tedproxy/README.md

 Let's pick one as instance:
 https://wiki.archlinux.org/index.php/Kernels/Traditional_compilation

-As the guide itself explains, for a faster compilation `make localmodconf` is recommended but be sure that all the modules you will need later are currently loaded.
+As the guide explains, `make localmodconf` is recommended for faster compilation but be sure that all the modules you will need later are currently loaded.
-At the end, to start the build just run:
+At the end, just run to start the build:

 	make -jN